New coach Jürgen Filp: Challenge for the DJK Langenmosen!

 Jürgen Filp übernimmt die DJK Langenmosen nach dem Absturz in die Kreisklasse.
 Herausforderungen und Ziele für die Saison 2025/26 werden besprochen.

-Jürgen Filp takes over the DJK Langenmosen after the crash into the district class.
+Jürgen Filp takes over the DJK Langenmosen after falling into the district class.
 Challenges and goals for the 2025/26 season are discussed.
-(Symbolbild/MW)

 New coach Jürgen Filp: Challenge for the DJK Langenmosen!

-Neuburg-Schrobenhausen, Deutschland - In Langenmosen, the air becomes thinner - and not just because of the summer heat.
-The DJK Langenmosen has to overcome some challenges after relegation from the district class, and the responsibility for this is now on the shoulders of Jürgen Filp.
-The 46-year-old starts his new role as head coach with a fresh vigor after causing a sensation last year as a double master coach with SV Waidhofen.
-But the situation at the DJK is anything but rosy, such as Donaukurier reports.
+In Langenmosen the air is getting thinner – and not just because of the summer heat.
+The DJK Langenmosen has some challenges to overcome after relegation from the district class, and the responsibility for this now lies on the shoulders of Jürgen Filp.
+The 46-year-old takes on his new role as head coach with fresh enthusiasm after causing a sensation as a double championship coach with SV Waidhofen last year.
+But the situation at the DJK is anything but rosy, as Donaukurier reports.

-The latest descent made the DJK hard, and the numbers speak for themselves: In the decisive relegation game, one clearly lost to SV Bayerdilling with 1: 4.
-In addition, seven players left the club during the summer break, including well -known names such as Langen and Frauenholz, which switched to SV Klingsmoos.
-The departure of the players Hermann and Krammer to TSV Pöttmes and Mayr zu SC Mühlried also reflects the troubled times.
-Filp has to strive for new talents as soon as possible, since there are currently no newcomers in sight.
+The recent relegation hit the DJK hard, and the numbers speak for themselves: in the decisive relegation game they lost significantly against SV Bayerdilling with 1:4.
+In addition, seven players left the club during the summer break, including well-known names like Langen and Frauenholz, who moved to SV Klingsmoos.
+The departure of players Hermann and Krammer to TSV Pöttmes and Mayr to SC Mühlried also reflects the turbulent times.
+Filp has to look for new talent as quickly as possible, as there are currently no new arrivals in sight.

-"I have a good knack for talents," says Filp optimistically.
-The new coach, who played 351 games with 202 as a trainer last year, would like to get the DJK on course again.
-His goal for the 2025/26 season is clear: a quiet year without a risk of relegation.
-To achieve this, he plans to rely on young players and to revive the club life.
+“I have a good knack for talent,” says Filp optimistically.
+The new coach, who last year played 351 games as a player and won 202, wants to get the DJK back on track.
+His goal for the 2025/26 season is clear: a quiet year without the risk of relegation.
+To achieve this, he plans to rely more on young players and revitalize club life.

-In addition, Filp wants a playing assistant trainer and a new regular keeper to put the team more broadly.
-Despite his future influence on the team, he modestly emphasizes: "I am not the Messiah, and the old successes of the district league will not return overnight."
-His approach to leading the DJK Langenmosen to old shine again sounds like a real challenge that he does not shy away from
+Filp would also like to have a playing assistant coach and a new regular keeper in order to broaden the team.
+Despite his future influence on the team, he modestly emphasizes: “I am not the messiah, and the old successes of the district league will not return overnight.”
+His approach to leading the DJK Langenmosen back to its former glory sounds like a real challenge that he is not afraid of.

-currently no reserve team of the DJK is in the air in the B-Class, since the staff ceiling is too thin after the numerous exits.
-This could also make Filps planning more difficult.
-Nevertheless, he is determined to pull the helm around and give the DJK a future again.
-It will be shown whether this succeeds, but one thing is certain: the coming months will be exciting!
+There is currently no DJK reserve team in the B class in the air because the staffing level is too thin after the numerous departures.
+This could make Filp's planning even more difficult.
+Nevertheless, he is determined to turn things around and give the DJK a future again.
+It remains to be seen whether this will succeed, but one thing is certain: the coming months will be exciting!

-Jürgen Filp, who has an impressive balance as a player and trainer, is ready for this challenge.
-At the age of 46, he not only brings experience, but also the will to bring fresh wind into a team, and the fans of the DJK Langenmosen may be excited.
+Jürgen Filp, who has an impressive record as a player and coach, is ready for this challenge.
+At 46 years old, he not only brings experience, but also the will to bring a breath of fresh air into the team, and DJK Langenmosen fans can look forward to that.